Back

 Community Development in Mining Collection

-The International Institute for Environment and Development, the Sustainable Development Strategies Group, and CCSI have created a catalogue of community development laws related to the mining sector.
+The International Institute for Environment and Development, the Sustainable Development Strategies Group, and CCSI created a catalogue of community development laws related to the mining sector.
 It features legislative arrangements from 54 countries.
 All legislation can be seen in the interactive map below, while all laws and community development agreements are searchable and can be downloaded here.

 Requirements for community development in mining laws